inggisi/CashValueNumberToWordsConverterClient/README.md

 # CashValueNumberToWordsConverterClient

 ## Description
-The CashValueNumberToWordsConverterClient is a WPF GUI, which accepts dollar curreny value inputs and requests a service to convert the number into number words, the communication with the server is based on GRPC.
+The CashValueNumberToWordsConverterClient is a WPF GUI, which accepts dollar currency value inputs and requests a service to convert the number into number words, the communication with the server is based on GRPC.

 ## Run the client under Windows